mist64/final_cartridge/README.md

+Note: The master branch contains source code for the original Final Cartridge III.
+The Final Cartridge III 101% source code can be found in the development branch.

 # Final Cartridge

 This project is the reverse-engineered and documented Commodore 64 cc65/ca65/cl65 assembly source code of the first bank of the "*Final Cartridge III*".